Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} driving (AD) is rapidly developing, and great achievements have been made \cite{10440197, 10399367, Hu2024Howl}.
-As a new technology, end-to-end autonomous driving attracted researchers' attention in recent years \cite{teng2023motion, hu2020learning, hu2023learning}.
-In comparison to traditional pipeline-based methods \cite{hu2018dynamic}, it simplifies the architecture of AD system and replaces the multi-module system with a single end-to-end model, where raw sensor data are directly input to generate corresponding driving commands such as the steering angle, braking, and throttle.
+Autonomous driving (AD) is rapidly developing, and great achievements have been made in recent years \cite{10440197, 10399367, Hu2024Howl, chen2023milestones, liang2023robust}.
+As a new technology, end-to-end autonomous driving, which learns driving policies from collected data or environmental interaction rather than pre-defined complex rules, attracted researchers' attention \cite{teng2023motion, hu2020learning, hu2023learning}.
+In comparison to traditional pipeline-based methods \cite{schnelle2016driver, hu2018dynamic}, it simplifies the architecture of AD systems and replaces the multi-module system with a single end-to-end model, where raw sensor data are directly input to generate corresponding driving commands such as the steering angle, braking, and throttle.

-In recent years, reinforcement learning (RL) has become the mainstream framework for end-to-end autonomous driving \cite{kiran2021deep, chen2020conditional}, since it does not require a large number of samples like imitation learning.
+In recent years, reinforcement learning (RL) has become the mainstream framework for end-to-end autonomous driving \cite{chen2020conditional} since it does not require a large number of labeled samples like imitation learning.
 The vehicle agents can be trained by interacting with the environment without human intervention and adjust their behaviors based on the feedback provided by the environment.
 However, this trial-and-error property brings potential safety risks for training an effective model in a practical end-to-end AD system.